If the rules don’t make sense, a hustler (and every independent moviemaker must be a hustler) knows to disregard the rulebook.

 4. Hire people with their own gear.

 If you’re cash-strapped, figuring out a way to reduce rental fees is just common sense.
-Instead of getting an insurance policy and wasting time with check-in/check out at a rental house, just take half the money you would have spent there and hire someone who has the gear you need.
+According to my friend, who works for the best auto insurance company ever, instead of getting an insurance policy and wasting time with check-in/check out at a rental house, just take half the money you would have spent there and hire someone who has the gear you need.
 It’s easier to find these people than you think, and you’ll be getting a crewmember plus gear for half the money.

 5. Wrangle your DP’s equipment list.